 Recognizing the importance for a comprehensive and collaborative approach, we have come together to create an interagency approach to child sexual abuse which utilizes the CAC.
 We, the undersigned, agree to support the philosophy, principles and procedures outlined in this document so that we may better serve the needs of children and their families.
 We also agree to support the creation, development and implementation of a multidisciplinary approach to achieve the objectives outlined in Section II.

-We agree to use the CAC multidisciplinary team as one of our primary entities through which our joint efforts are combined in response to children reporting incidences of child abuse.
+We agree to use the CAC multidisciplinary team as one of our primary entities through which our joint efforts are combined in response to children reporting incidences of child sexual abuse.

 Each agency has specific responsibilities imposed by law & policy and will continue to perform those functions.
 Each agency, however, agrees to work with the others to take agreed-upon actions to protect children, strengthen families, and support the appropriate disposition of cases of child sexual abuse outlined within the CAC Guidelines, Protocols and Procedures.